insunaa/cmangos-wotlk-docker/README.md

 ### Getting started

+- The very first thing to do is to rename or copy the `.env.dist` file to `.env` and edit it to choose the CMaNGOS expansion you wish this server to be for.

-To get started first run `./build_default.sh` if you don't want to play with Playerbots or `./build_bots.sh` if you want to play with bots.
+Next you should run `./build_default.sh` if you don't want to play with Playerbots or `./build_bots.sh` if you want to play with bots.
 This will build the server components and extractors.
 It also allows you to update the CMaNGOS core to the latest version.

 Next run `./update_dbs.sh` to download and install the SQLite Databases

 Finally run `./extract.sh /path/to/your/World of Warcraft` to extract the data required to run the server.

-***Duplicate all config files in the `etc` directory and remove the `.dist` file extension on the duplicated files.
-Do not delete or edit the original `.dist` files unless you want git to complain***
+To make changes to the configuration use the `.env` file.

 Once all of this has finished you can start the server with `podman-compose up -d` and check the status with `podman-compose logs`